wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 ### IMPORTANT:

 I will be looking at your git histories to track your methodology as your repo progresses.
-You do not have to do the steps in order, but you do need to follow the red-green-refactor methodology. **Include commits at each red-green-refactor step.** You might need multiple cycles of R-G-R to fulfill the requirements at each step.
+You do not have to do steps 1-10 in order, but you do need to follow the red-green-refactor methodology. **Include commits at each red-green-refactor step.** You might need multiple cycles of R-G-R to fulfill the requirements at each step.

 🔴 - Write a test for a new behavior of your code. "red" steps will be subjectively evaluated to determine your test coverage--i.e. how closely your tests reflect the correctness of your code.